Skip to main content

 - Flag2 bit

 A values-object contains one translatable text.
-This text
+This text has the following characteristics:

-1. has type NVARCHAR.
+1. Has type NVARCHAR.

-2. is not a primary key.
+2. Is not a primary key.

-3. is not part of the string ID.
+3. Is not part of the string ID.

 In this example, two texts are found: